 JD, LLM, Linda is an ethicist, futurist, educator and attorney-at-law with over 30 years of experience in private and public sectors across multiple industries including exponential technology, healthcare, government, education, business ethics and futures forecasting.
-She is an internationally renowned thought leader, keynote speaker, writer, seminar developer/presenter, with a large body of published work in peer-reviewed journals.
-She is frequently quoted in the media for her thoughtful, incisive views.
+She is an keynote speaker, writer, seminar developer/presenter, with a large body of published work in peer-reviewed journals.
 She is currently serving as a lecturer and the Founding Director of the Institute for Applied Ethics and Emerging Technologies at Crown College, University of California Santa Cruz.
 She also holds faculty appointments at California State University Monterey Bay, and the Alden March Bioethics Institute at Albany Medical Center; she lives in the San Francisco Bay Area with her husband and their rescue dogs.

 Carolina is a performer, theater director, producer, and educator.
 Her research of interest includes the relationship between theater and armed conflicts, politics, women in playwright, and social justice.
 She is a co-founder of RET – Red de escuelas de teatro in Colombia, an active member of ITI – UNESCO.